Adamaya/jenkins_dynamic_cluster/README.md

 ![configure job2](/readme_images/7.JPG)

 ## Common problem that may Occur.
-- if you are using RHEL:8 enter `setenforce 0` command for dissabling firewall.
+- enter `setenforce 0` command for dissabling firewall in your RHEL VM.
 - start your minikube by entring `minikube start` .